lrlunin/pytango-moenchZmqServer/README.md

 ## Description

-This device receives ZMQ packets from MOENCH detector and prcoess them.
+This device receives ZMQ packets from MOENCH detector and process them.

 ## Installation
 This package is distributed via conda.
 There are necessary steps before installation: